spacer

-What the 'Keys' are All About
+What the ‘Keys’ Are All About

 key changeMany music students struggle with key signatures, however, over time they eventually learn many of the keys and associated scales.

-At the workshop we promote an easy way to develop the change in keys and then how to remember the key names.
 This helps to put the foundation in place so that when you run across a new key signature you are well ahead of the pack when dealing with your new song.

 The steps to be taken are: